curiosity about the ways of the world

 My career as a journalist helped me to discover that so-called ordinary people are always doing extraordinary things.
 The cult of celebrity (swallowed so eagerly by much of our media – new and old) ignores the rich abnormality of normal people, demeans the unrecognised triumphs that all of us achieve in our everyday lives.

-In recent years my work has taken new directions.
-I still enjoy editing (and occasionally writing for) printed publications, but there is also the creative challenge of digital communication.
-Since 2011, I have had the great pleasure of working with an innovative young company Walking Heads using spoken word with moving images to bring storytelling to a wider audience.
-Whenever possible, we bring the best of old and new knowhow together: digital reach combined with real life immediacy.
+Since 2011, I have had the great pleasure of working with an innovative young company Walking Heads (part of InnerEar) using spoken word with moving images to reach a wider audience.
+We bring the best of old and new knowhow together: digital reach combined with real life immediacy and a simple curiosity about people and places.

-It seems more urgent than ever in the age of constant crisis: pandemic, Putin, war and colliding realities of Climate Change.
+Somehow it all fits.
+Our manmade and and wild worlds are always entangled.
+It seems more urgent than ever to make that connection in the age of constant crisis: pandemic, Putin, war and colliding realities of Climate Change.

 7 Comments